bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Functions</h4>

-Adding to the fundamentals of JavaScript, it is important to take a look at functions.
-Functions provide a way to perform a set of scripted behaviors now, or saved for later, and depending on the function they may even accept different arguments.
+<p>Adding to the fundamentals of JavaScript, it is important to take a look
+at functions.
+Functions provide a way to perform a set of scripted behaviors now, or saved for later, and depending on the function they may even accept different arguments.</p>

-A function is defined by using the function keyword followed by the function name, a list of commas separated arguments wrapped in parentheses, if necessary, and then the JavaScript statement, or statements, that defines the function enclosed in curly braces, {}.
+<p>A function is defined by using the function keyword followed by the function
+name, a list of commas separated arguments wrapped in parentheses, if necessary, and then the JavaScript statement, or statements, that defines the function enclosed in curly braces, {}.</p>

 ```
  1  function sayHello(name) {